 Developing new services

 We continue to support individuals through Advocacy, responding where there is a need.
-Our contract to provide statutory services has been extended to March 2021 and in 2018, we were selected by Newcastle Gateshead Clinical Commissioning Group to expand our existing community advocacy services across Newcastle and Gateshead from January 2019 to March 2022.
+Our contract to provide statutory services has been extended and in 2018, we were selected by Newcastle Gateshead Clinical Commissioning Group to expand our existing community advocacy services across Newcastle and Gateshead from January 2019 to March 2022.
 At the end of 2018, our hard work and positive results were recognised when we were awarded Outstanding Advocacy Service at the national Advocacy Awards.

 The examples we have highlighted are just a selection of the numerous projects and organisations we have helped to establish and support over the years.